John Lowrie Morrison - Jolomo

 John Lowrie Morrison adapted the name 'Jolomo' after a Latin lesson, putting together the first two letters of each name.
 He studied at the Glasgow school of art and also worked designing Norsk rugs, learning colour balance and mixing.
 After visiting Switzerland, he developed a distinctive expressive style, with blue as his key colour.
 He works in oil, vigorously applying paint in a carefree manner - almost random.

-Buy John Lowrie Morrison original art and prints direct from stock.
+Buy John Lowrie Morrison Prints.
 Free UK Delivery Available.

 Collected Around The Globe